 There are different ways for parties to seek to avoid enforcement of contractual obligations or challenge claims of breach of contract.
 These legal actions can be aimed at rendering the contract null and void or excluding or mitigating the liability.

-i Defences to enforcement aimed at rendering the contract null and void
+i Defences aimed at rendering the contract null and void

 Defects in the contracting party's valid consent, the subject matter of the contract or the cause of the obligation established are the overriding grounds for seeking to establish the invalidity of a contract.

 Consent given pursuant to error, duress, intimidation or fraudulent misrepresentation is null and void.
 The error must concern the substance of the subject matter of the contract, or the conditions thereof, which should have been the main reason for entering into it.
 Furthermore, the error will not suffice to invalidate the consent if it could have been avoided by acting with due diligence; thus, the personal circumstances of both parties are taken into account to assess if an error can be regarded as a defence to enforcement of the contract.

 In the financial sector, there has been a significant increase in litigation against banks though actions for nullity brought by retail customers and professional non-institutional investors that have relied upon error in consent at the time of contracting on the grounds that the client allegedly did not receive sufficient information to be aware of the nature and risks of the investment products.
 In this particular realm, the case law seems to have shifted from a traditional and exceptional concept of error to a wider and more flexible interpretation.

 There is duress when an irresistible force is applied to obtain the other party's consent, whereas intimidation entails the presence of fear caused by an exterior threat that induces a party to enter into the contract.
 Fraudulent misrepresentation exists where, as a result of insidious words on the part of one of the contracting parties, the other is induced into entering a contract that he or she would not have entered into otherwise.